top of page

 A stronger sense of psychological safety during times of change

 This is not about boosting performance.
-It is about creating the conditions for employees to feel safer, steadier, and more connected, which can have ripple effects across the organisation.
+It is about creating the conditions for people to feel steadier, safer, and more able to stay present in their work.
+The organisational impact follows from that.

-Supporting a workforce means holding protected capacity for a team, managing multiple referrals and schedules, providing contracts and invoicing, and meeting GDPR and safeguarding requirements at an organisational level.
-These elements ensure your employees receive a safe, confidential service while your organisation has a clear and dependable process for accessing support.
-Because of this added responsibility and infrastructure, organisational rates differ from my individual private fees.
+Supporting a workforce in this way involves holding protected capacity, managing referrals and schedules, and meeting GDPR and safeguarding requirements at an organisational level.
+This ensures employees receive a consistent, confidential service, while your organisation has a clear and dependable process for access.

 Taking the First Step